 Also Read: How to Reduce Calprotectin Naturally

-At Planet Naturopath we use the GI Map test to assess calprotectin levels.
-Based on the results of the GI Map test we can help to give you a specific treatment plan, this can include diet, herbal medicine, and specific nutrients to help heal and reduce inflammation associated with Inflammatory Bowel Disease.
+At Planet Naturopath we use the Gut Zoomer test OR the GI Map test to assess calprotectin levels, the Gut Zoomer is the more comprehensive option.
+Based on the results of the Gut Zoomer test we can help to give you a specific treatment plan, this can include diet, herbal medicine, and specific nutrients to help heal and reduce inflammation associated with Inflammatory Bowel Disease.

 Book Your Appointment